Jbachtiger/ci-pp4-the-unconventional-programmer/README.md

 ![Lighthouse Mobile](docs/testing/lighthouse-mobile.png)

 ## Solved Bugs
 1. Users were able to submit forms with no body content.
-It turns out this was a relatively easy fix where this needed to be added to the post model so it know that the body field was required.
+The validation needed to be added to the post model within the body field to let it know it was required.
 To do this I changed the fields blank and null to False which solved the problem.
 [Link to commit](https://github.com/Jbachtiger/ci-pp4-the-unconventional-programmer/commit/a26120178c14e955435396c98f86dab9bd0cc090)

 2. Summernote WYSIWYG editor wasn't responsive.
 To solve this I added additional config vars to change the width to 100%.
 [Link to commit](https://github.com/Jbachtiger/ci-pp4-the-unconventional-programmer/commit/95db6096c73a788f28ae40faccc2c9d655a568b7)